lmarzen/blog/content/blog/spin-reducing-state-space.md

 __Note__\
 Before you attempt to implement any of the suggestions in this section, _validate_[^validation] your existing model.
 After making modifications, re-validate your model to ensure that you haven't altered the behavior of your model.

 One more thing: remember to measure the impact of your modifications.
 Measuring/benchmarking is the most essential part of any optimization journey.
-Some of these proposed ideas could even result in worse performance in terms of both time and space.
+Some of the proposed ideas could even result in worse performance in terms of both time and space.

 [^validation]: ___Validation___ is distinct from ___verification___.
 In this context, _model validation_ is the process of assessing whether the model accurately represents the system it is intended to describe.